Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-customer-portal.md

 layout: article-toc
 ---
 # Customer Portal configuration
-The Customer Portal is provided as an entry point for guest users, giving them a window into Hornbill and access to a subset of selected Hornbill applications.
-To find out more about what the customer portal is and how it fits into the overall Hornbill solution, you can read more here [TODO].
+The Customer Portal is provided as an entry point for external contacts, giving them a window into Hornbill and access to a subset of selected Hornbill applications.

 The customer portal can be accessed at `https://customer.hornbill.com/<your instance name>/`
 ## Topics covered
 * Designing the Customer Portal
 * Giving access to the Customer Portal